tribe-framework/tribe-core/README.md

 5. crontab -e : @daily  php /path/to/config/backup.php > /dev/null 2>&1

 ## contact
-write to tech@wildfire.world if you face any issues or have suggestions
+write to tech@connect.wf if you face any issues or have suggestions